phijor/agda-index/README.md

 ## Licence

-The project subject to the terms of the Mozilla Public License, v.
+This project is subject to the terms of the Mozilla Public License, v.
 2.0, see [LICENSE](./LICENSE).
+The [Agda icon](./resources/Agda.svg) has been adapted from the official Agda logo, and is distributed under the terms of the [Agda license](./resources/LICENSE-Agda.txt).